 “At the Last Supper, on the night he was betrayed, our Savior instituted the Eucharistic sacrifice of his Body and Blood.
 This he did in order to perpetuate the sacrifice of the cross throughout the ages until he should come again, and so to entrust to his beloved Spouse, the Church, a memorial of his death and resurrection: a sacrament of love, a sign of unity, a bond of charity, a Paschal banquet ‘in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us.'”
 (CCC 1323)

 This sacrament is at the heart of our Catholic Faith.
 It is our greatest blessing from our Lord and Savior, Jesus Christ.
-In it he gives us Himself, bread and wine transformed into His Body and Blood, to bring sanctification to the whole human race and to unite us in charity.
+In it he gives us Himself.
+The bread and wine are transformed into His Body, Blood Soul & Divinity, to bring sanctification to the whole human race and to unite us in charity.
 It is a meal of joyful Thanksgiving and Praise for His great sacrifice, namely suffering, death, and Resurrection.
 During the Solemn Sacrifice of Mass we experience the Paschal meal of Our Lord that has been relived and reoccurs over and over again at every Mass.
 We celebrate with reverence and faith, humility and gratitude.
 This sacrament transforms us to be more like Jesus, causing us to want to be a people who forgive, become reconciled and who walk in solidarity with others.
+Read what Pope Francis said about weekly Mass here.

-Preparation for children to receive First Holy Communion is done with their parents.
-Sessions are designed to help attendees understand and celebrate the solemn sacrifice Jesus made for us.
+When is it time for children to prepare to receive Holy Communion?
 Children who have been baptized, completed a year of faith formation or in a Catholic school, and have received First Reconciliation may be formed to receive the Body and Blood, Soul and Divinity of our Lord, Jesus Christ.
-This generally happens in second grade or higher.
+This is usually around the age of 7/second grade or higher.
+It is when they attend faithfully with their family and express their desire to receive.
+Preparation sessions help them to understand God’s great love for us, the beauty of the Mass and know that it’s Jesus that we are receiving.
+Their preparation is done with their parents.

 For forms click below: